mauritssilvis/challenges/java/maven_basic_project/README.md

 [FATAL] Non-readable POM: input contained no data
 ```

-To solve this problem, ensure the Maven project object model, `pom.xml`, contains at least the `project` root element.
+To solve this problem, ensure the Maven project object model file, `pom.xml`, contains at least the `project` root element.
-For example, include this root element without,
+This root element can be included without,

 ```xml
 <project></project>